Generation Rescue

-Generation Rescue is a nonprofit organization that advocates the scientifically disproven view that autism and related disorders are primarily caused by environmental factors, particularly vaccines.
+Generation Rescue was an American nonprofit organization that advocated the scientifically disproven view that autism is primarily caused by environmental factors, particularly vaccines.
 The organization was established in 2005 by Lisa and J.B.
 Handley.
-Today, Generation Rescue is known as a platform for Jenny McCarthy's autism related anti-vaccine advocacy.
+Subsequently, Generation Rescue became known as a platform for Jenny McCarthy's autism-related anti-vaccine activism.
+The organization officially ceased operations in December 2019.

 Media campaign

 The organization was established in 2005 by Lisa and J.B.
 Handley and 150 volunteer "Rescue Angels".
-More recently it has been led by Jenny McCarthy, an author, television personality and former Playboy model.
-Since McCarthy has become president, the organization has been rebranded variously as "Jenny McCarthy and Jim Carrey's Autism Organization", "Jenny McCarthy's Generation Rescue" and "Jenny McCarthy's Autism Organization".
-Bonnie Rochman wrote in Time, "...McCarthy’s celebrity status has meant that her affiliation with Generation Rescue, an organization that links autism with immunization, has spooked thousands of parents, encouraging them to reject vaccines for their children — the same vaccines that are responsible for saving lives around the world."
+More recently, it was led by Jenny McCarthy, an author, television personality and former Playboy model.
+Since McCarthy became president, the organization was rebranded variously as "Jenny McCarthy and Jim Carrey's Autism Organization", "Jenny McCarthy's Generation Rescue" and "Jenny McCarthy's Autism Organization".
+Bonnie Rochman wrote in Time, "...McCarthy's celebrity status has meant that her affiliation with Generation Rescue, an organization that links autism with immunization, has spooked thousands of parents, encouraging them to reject vaccines for their children — the same vaccines that are responsible for saving lives around the world."

 Causes of autism

-Generation Rescue has proposed a number of possible causes for developmental-related issues, such as vaccines, the increase in the number of vaccines administered, and thiomersal, a mercury-based vaccine preservative.
-Generation Rescue claims that biomedical intervention can help children recover.
+Generation Rescue proposed a number of possible causes for developmental-related issues, such as vaccines, the increase in the number of vaccines administered, and thiomersal, a mercury-based vaccine preservative.
+Generation Rescue claimed that biomedical intervention could help children recover.
 The hypotheses that vaccines, such as MMR, or thiomersal cause autism have been refuted by scientific research, as have claims that diets, drugs or chelation can cure autism.
-Because of Generation Rescue's public profile through national advertising and because its point of view is not shared by the mainstream medical community, its message has been controversial, and the organization has been described as anti-vaccine.
+Because of Generation Rescue's public profile through national advertising and because its point of view was not shared by the mainstream medical community, its message was controversial, and the organization has been described as anti-vaccine.